whiplade/phase-3-sql-queries/README.md

 ```

 GROUP BY is a great function for aggregating results into different segments
-&mdash; you can even use it on multiple columns!
+— you can even use it on multiple columns!

 ```sql
 SELECT breed, owner_id, COUNT(breed) FROM cats GROUP BY breed, owner_id;